sopel-irc/sopel.chat/_upgrading/sopel-7.md

 Sopel 7.x will be the last release series to support the `bot.privileges` data structure (deprecated in [Sopel 6.2.0][v6.2.0], released January 16, 2016).

-Beginning in Sopel 8, `bot.privileges` will be removed and modules trying to access it will throw an exception. `bot.channels` will be the _only_ place to get privilege data going forward.
+Beginning in Sopel 8, `bot.privileges` will be removed and plugins trying to access it will throw an exception. `bot.channels` will be the _only_ place to get privilege data going forward.